matiasuusinoka/ICE-RAFT/README.md

 ```

 ## Requirements
 The algorithm requires mainly common libraries such as Numpy, Scipy, PyTorch, Torchvision and Numba.
-An Anaconda environment can easily be installed based on the provided .yml file:
+A conda environment with the appropriate release versions can easily be installed based on the provided .yml file:
 ```Shell
 conda env create -f environment.yml
 ```